 At the end of every Lodge meeting we sit together as a lodge at a dinner known as a Festive Board.
 This is a always a happy event where we we eat, laugh, drink, and entertain guests.
 Our guests may may be visiting Freemasons from other lodges, or non-Freemasons who wish to understand more about us.

 After the Festive Board you may find some of us catching last orders together in town before a taxi ride home!
-We also have a social calendar, including Ladies Nights, barbecues, days out at the races, visits to other lodges.
+We also have a social calendar, including events such as Ladies Nights, barbecues, days out at the races, visits to other lodges.

 Ridings Tablers' Lodge Values

 We are a friendly Lodge with over forty members from a variety of backgrounds, occupations, and ages.
 The Ridings Tablers’ Lodge is strengthened by its diversity; there is a place for all good men whether quiet and reflective, or lively and gregarious.

 Family and friends are very important to us and we take pride in supporting each other and our families.
 We hold social events throughout the year where we welcome our wives, partners, and children as well as other non-masonic family and friends.